Code-Institute-Submissions/DominicSpears-milestoneproject2-memorygame/testing.md

   * ![User Story 3](assets/userstory/us2.png)

 4. As an experianced gamer, I want replay value via a scoring system...
-  * To address this I wanted to add a scoring system on the final victory modal.
+  * To address this I added a scoring system on the final victory modal.
   * ![User Story 4](assets/userstory/us4.png)

 5. As an experianced gamer, I want a score breakdown so they can understand how to get a higher score.
-  * To address this I wanted to add details of the scoring system on the final victory modal.
+  * To address this I added details of the scoring system on the final victory modal.
   * ![User Story 1](assets/userstory/us4.png)

 New to PC gaming / casual